top of page

 JessicaJonesEditor.jpg

-Jessica Jones is an Emmy® nominated documentary filmmaker and editor and a 2023 Sundance Editors Lab participant.
+Jessica Jones is an Emmy® nominated documentary filmmaker and editor and a 2023 Sundance Contributing Editors Fellow.
 Her work often focuses on community, cultural representation, and racial equity through character-driven narratives.
 Jessica recently edited BORN FOR THIS, a feature documentary following one family in Oakland as they plan and hope for a home birth.
 She has served as an assistant editor for multiple feature documentaries, including “A Fragile Trust”, and an associate editor for “Voices Rising: Music of Wakanda Forever”.
 She has edited numerous short documentaries, which have appeared on the New York Times, KQED, the BBC and @instagram.
 In 2021, she completed a short film ON THE PULSE OF LIFE, which screened at the Smithsonian FUTURES exhibit.
 A resident of Oakland for almost 10 years, Jessica freelance edits documentary features and shorts.
 Currently, she is directing and editing a short documentary called WOMEN WHO RIDE, about Oakland’s first Black all-women motorcycle club, and is a consulting producer for DELIVERING JUSTICE.

 Editor